Lengteng Wildlife Sanctuary: Wildlife

 Lengteng is home to a variety of animal species including birds.
 The most notable birds are the dark-rumped swift, grey sibia, Mrs. Hume's pheasant, grey peacock pheasant, Oriental pied hornbill, rufous-bellied eagle, and white-naped yuhina.
-Blyth’s tragopan was also reported from a survey in 2011.
+Blyth's tragopan was also reported from a survey in 2011.
 Common animal species include tiger, leopard, sambar deer, barking deer, goral, serow, hoolock gibbon, rhesus macaque and wild boars.
 An IUCN-classified vulnerable species of primate, northern pig-tailed macaque is reported here.

 Conservation

 Lengteng was declared a national wildlife sanctuary by the Ministry of Environment and Forests, Government of India.
 The administration is under the state government through the Department of Environment and Forests.
 There had long been conservation problems among the native inhabitants such as villagers of Kawlbem, who had religious tradition of hunting wild animals for New Year feasts.
-The practised was stopped in 2010 under pressure from the government.
+The practise was stopped in 2010 under pressure from the government.